a young gray whale comes for a look at the surface in baja

 a bell is located at the stern of the sea bird in baja

-So as you can see, there is a lot more to photograph than just whales in Baja!
-Between the extraordinary scenery, enigmatic desert light, and then of course the charismatic gray whales, it’s a multi-faceted adventure.
+As you can see, there’s a lot more to photograph than just whales in Baja!
+Between the extraordinary scenery, enigmatic desert light, and, of course, the charismatic gray whales, it’s a multi-faceted adventure.

-If you have any tips on photographing in Baja please do share and leave a comment below!
+If you have any tips on photographing in Baja, please share and leave a comment below!

 Cheers,